wes4m/eslint-plugin-no-throw-await/README.md

 ```typescript
 try { await foo() } catch (e) { }
 ```
 When/how do you propgate an error to the caller? or do you silence everything throuh a try catch?
 What if you have a series of async functions.
 But you don't want one throw to stop everything.
 Do you just wrap every single one in a try-catch.
-Or worse, use `.catch` nesting hell.
+Or worse, use `.catch` for a quick nesting hell trip.
 There are many other examples of how bad this trycatching can get, amongst other issues with throwing in an async func.

 The goal of this plugin is to treat every promise as unsafe, which they are, and only allow awaiting a safe promise.
 A safe promise in this case means one that will not crash the application if left outside of a try-catch (will never throw).
-To to that, a linter rule will prevent you from awaiting a promise unless it's wrapped by a `awaitable` function.
+To to that, a linter rule will prevent you from awaiting a promise unless it's wrapped by an `awaitable` function.

 ## awaitable
-A function that turns unsafe promises into safe promises.
+Turns any unsafe promise into safe promise.
 One implementation (golang like error handling):
 ```typescript
 /**
  * Guarantees that a promise throw will be handled and returned gracefully as an error if any